 Especially if you have dreams of being a public company someday, it may be a good idea to ask the incoming director to provide the type of information you will need to disclose about your directors if you ever become a public company.
 Your lawyer can probably get you a sample questionnaire that fits the bill.
 If that disclosure could be uncomfortable or embarrassing to your company, it is better to find that out earlier rather than later.
 If you have concerns based on the information you receive, or if you have any reason to believe you are not getting complete information, you may want to consider conducting a background check as well.

 Make sure you know what the equity grant is going to be.
 Understand if there is going to be any sort of acceleration on a change of control (it is not unusual for an outside director to get full acceleration on a single trigger), as well as whether the person is going to be able to “early exercise” or get an extended post-termination exercise period.

 Have the director sign the company’s standard form of indemnity agreement.
 If you do not have a standard form, get one, and make sure all of the directors sign it.
-It is also a good idea to make sure the form indemnity agreement is approved by the company’s stockholders.
+It is also a good idea to make sure the form indemnity agreement has been approved by the company’s stockholders.

 Directors have fiduciary duties that require them to keep company information confidential.
 Some companies sign new directors up to advisor-type agreements, but if directors are just performing the typical tasks of a director and not also occasionally showing up to work side-by-side with the business or technical teams, you can feel comfortable skipping confidentiality and invention assignment documents for them.